RMS92/Legix/README.md

 - ordre pour les scanfiles
 - authentification a double facteurs (ajouter sms) et oauth (fb, gmail)
 - verify abilities for notification route (a voir)
+- age for user ?

 ## fix

+- when not update page, notifications count not good on multiple notifs
 - when delete parent comment, delete children comment in front (1 comment not update)
 - delete replies comment in bdd
 - simplify code of remove and unlike file